drcmda/react-contextual/README.md

 }
 ```

-Or slightly more complex when you pass a functions instead, which allows you to access the stores state which you could use to compute/derive props, compose, deep-merge or memoize:
+Or slightly more complex when you pass functions instead, which allow you to access the stores state, useful for computed/derived props, composition, deep-merging or memoization:

 ```js
 {